-Two studies currently being conducted in Yakima County directly affect CFHMP development: the County's comprehensive plan and the County's revised flood insurance study.
+During the preparation of the original CFHMP, there were two programs being conducted in Yakima County which directly affected CFHMP development: the County's comprehensive plan and the County's revised flood insurance study.

-Plan 2015-Yakima County's Comprehensive Plan
+Plan 2015 - Yakima County's Comprehensive Plan

 Plan 2015 is mandated under the state's Growth Management Act (GMA), which requires planning by all counties with a population of 50,000 or more, or a population increase of 10 percent or more over the last 10 years.
 Both apply to Yakima County.
-A draft plan is being reviewed by the Planning Commission, with final plan adoption scheduled before December 1996.
-Plan 2015 will balance growth and development needs with environmental objectives and will guide growth in the unincorporated areas of the Upper and Lower Yakima Valley.
+Plan 2015 was approved by the Yakima County Planning Commission in 1997, and has gone through yearly amendments since that time.
+Plan 2015 balances growth and development needs with environmental objectives and guides growth in the unincorporated areas of the Upper and Lower Yakima Valley.

-The Yakima County Comprehensive Plan will provide protection for water resources and plan for flooding and needed surface water runoff controls.
+The Yakima County Comprehensive Plan provides protection for water resources and plan for flooding and needed surface water runoff controls.
 Therefore, CFHMP and GMA planning have common goals.
 The following elements of the GMA process will facilitate CFHMP development (Ecology 1991):